Adopting Older Children

 - Older parents that believe they are too old to adopt an infant

-- Desire to provide a home for a child “that really needs it”
+- A desire to provide a home for a child “that really needs it”

 - Working parents wanting a child that is in school